 The first time I saw a tai chi demonstration, I was hooked.
 What I witnessed was a frail-looking, elderly man (T.T.
 Liang) knocking much younger, larger and stronger men, who were ranked karateka to the floor with absolutely no effort.
 I knew then that I had to train with him.
 I knew that one could become proficient in the so-called hard styles, like karate in about five years, but tai chi chuan seemed way more mysterious.
 Karate was easy to comprehend; it was essentially about block and punch or block and kick.
 But with tai chi chuan, it was impossible to even see where the tai chi master’s power was coming from.
 Now, 45-years later, wing chun seems just as mysterious and just as difficult to master, and just as appealing to me as did tai chi chuan in my younger days.

 My Long Personal Interest in Wing Chun: My first introduction to wing chun was around 1980 through a sparring partner who also trained in wing chun.
 He had begun training with William C.C.
 Chen in tai chi chuan a few years before I did.
-He showed me the first two form sets and chisau (sticking hands).
+He showed me the first two wing chun form sets and chisau (a formulaic way of sparring).
 I was intrigued by the principles of wing chun, especially center-line theory.
 I also liked that it was very straight-forward.
 In tai chi chuan, there was only one tai chi chuan master (William C.C.
 Chen) who was teaching realistic fighting that works with boxers and kickboxers, whereas it seemed as if realistic fighting was inherent in wing chun.
-(This predated MMA.)
+This predated MMA.
+There was only one form of karate (Kyokushin) that taught practical fighting.

-Twenty-five years later, when VCRs began to appear, some wing chun masters around the world released instructional wing chun courses on Betamax and VHS recordings that we could play on our new VCRs.
+Twenty-five years later, when VCRs began to appear, a couple of wing chun masters released instructional wing chun courses on Betamax and VHS recordings that we could play on our new VCRs.

 I was amazed by the total absence of any unnecessary and flowery movements.
-By that time, I had trained in the very flowery Praying Mantis style of kung fu under Grand Master Chan Poi and Sifu Yao Li in the North Station area of Boston.
-Immediately upon studying the videos, I recognized that wing chun was the most pragmatic martial art in the world.
+By that time, I had trained in the very flowery Northern Praying Mantis style of kung fu under Grand Master Chan Poi and Sifu Yao Li in the North Station area of Boston.
+Immediately upon studying the videos, I recognized that wing chun was more pragmatic than anything I’d experienced except for western boxing.
 I had also trained in aikijujutsu at Bushido-Kai under Tony Annesi Sensei in Natick, just west of Boston.
-But I found that grappling, trapping, throws, and pressure point striking was most efficacious for law enforcement officers and not practical in the street unless you are extremely highly skilled.
+But I found that grappling, trapping, throws, and pressure point strikes were most efficacious for law enforcement officers and not practical in the street.
 I had also trained in Small Circle Jujitsu with Wally Jay; I found his method of applying joint locks to be the most to my liking, but it too seemed most useful for law enforcement officers, who could face charges of excessive force if they elbowed the attacker in the throat or chin, gouged his eyes out, or broke his eardrums, which are techniques I now teach in my women’s self-defense class.

 Unfortunately, to find the time in my busy week to begin training in wing chun, I would have had to give up tai chi chuan with Master Chen.
 I simply had no time to train in wing chun at that time in my life and I had already put in way too much training time in tai chi chuan to give it up, especially since William C.C.
 Chen was one of the top tai chi chuan masters and tai chi chuan fighters in the world—probably the best at that time.
 I was spending evenings and weekends on empty-hand forms, weapon forms, push hands, two-person drills, and freestyle sparring.
 Between my work life, my martial art life, and family life, there was simply no way to start training in wing chun at that time.